 The News Roundup – International

-We believe the current numbers being published from China underrepresent the true impact of the disease in terms of hospital admissions, in terms of ICU admissions, particularly in terms of death.
+Ukrainian President Volodymyr Zelenskyy told the audience at the Golden Globes this week that there would be “no World War III” in an address for the awards show.
+Meanwhile, Russian President Vladimir Putin removed Russia’s top military leader just months after he was installed.

-The European Union fined Facebook’s parent company, Meta, more than 400 million dollars for privacy violations.
-It’s also banned Facebook from forcing users in the European Union to accept personalized ads based on their online behavior.
+Scientists have found that Earth’s ozone layer is on track to be fully repaired within decades.

-We cover these stories and more on the international portion of the News Roundup.
+We cover these headlines and more in the international hour of the News Roundup.

 Copyright 2023 WAMU 88.5